Anxiety Disorders

 Cz (Central Midline):

-Relevance: Often used as a reference or ground electrode in neurofeedback sessions, also involved in general arousal and relaxation.
+Relevance: Often used as a reference or ground electrode in neurofeedback sessions, it is also involved in general arousal and relaxation.

 Alpha enhancement protocol